 Provision 0.A.9 of the GIPS standards requires that firms must make every reasonable effort to provide a compliant presentation to all prospective clients.
 The fact that asset owners do not have prospective clients does not relieve them of the obligation to comply with all requirements of the GIPS standards, including preparing and presenting compliant presentations.
 For those asset owners that do not have prospective clients, rather than providing the compliant presentation to prospective clients, they must make every reasonable effort to provide the compliant presentation to those who have direct oversight responsibility for total fund assets, such as a board of trustees charged with establishing investment policies or mandates for the fund and monitoring the performance of the fund relative to its objectives.
 If any additional composites have been created, the compliant presentations must also be presented to those who have direct oversight responsibility for total fund assets.
-Asset owners would not be required to provide the compliant presentation to those who have a more indirect fiduciary role, such as a member of the legislative body that drafts the legislation establishing a public pension plan.
+Asset owners would not be required to provide the compliant presentation establishing a public pension plan.
 For those total funds that have beneficiaries or regulators, a compliant presentation must be provided to the beneficiaries or regulators upon request.

-Asset owners that wish to have broader distribution of compliant presentation(s) may include them on their websites, in their annual reports, in their newsletters, or in other distributed materials.
-Asset owners may also make reference to their claim of compliance with the GIPS standards on their websites, in their annual reports, in their newsletters, or in other distributed materials in accordance with the GIPS Advertising Guidelines.
+Asset owners that wish to distribute a compliant presentation(s) more broadly may include them on their websites and in their annual reports, newsletters, and other distributed materials.
+Asset owners may also make reference to their claim of compliance with the GIPS standards on their websites and in their annual reports, newsletters, and other distributed materials in accordance with the GIPS Advertising Guidelines.